raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

     # ...
 ```

-And the problem is that *they* don't understand Lexical Scope.
+And the problem is that *they* don't understand CoffeeScript's Lexical Scope.
 They complain that if you copy and paste what they wrote, it breaks under certain circumstances.
 Well of course! **It breaks because they translated it wrong!**

-In CoffeeScript, writing `bar = 'fubar'` when `bar` isn't a parameter invokes a leaky abstraction variable hoisting thingie.
-How are you supposed to know that?
-Well, if you try that in JavaScript, you know to look up the lexical chain of scopes until you find a `var` keyword or parameter.
-Failing all of those, it's a global variable.
-In CoffeeScript, you look up the lexical chain of scopes until you find a parameter.
-Failing all of those, it's a hoisted wingy-dingy.

 So, if you translate `var bar = 'fubar'` to `do (bar = 'fubar') ->`, your translated JavaScript works properly and can be copied and pasted at will.

-It's easy once you understand Lexical Scoping and let go of weird leaky abstraction variable hoisting thingies.
+It's easy to use CoffeeScript once you understand the One True Lexical Scoping and let go of weird leaky abstraction variable hoisting thingies.
 But some people love that kind of arbitrary accidental complexity.
 It's almost as if JavaScript devs have [Stockholm Syndrome], and it isn't enough to love their prison, they have to hate anyone who tries to leave the [village].

 --[Nickieben Bourbaki]